Home Compare FISV vs NEXI.MI

 Fiserv vs Nexi S.p.A.: Which Stock Looks Stronger in 2026?

-Fiserv holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Fiserv holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Nexi S.p.A still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-Updated 2026-05-17
+Updated 2026-07-05

 Trajectory Similarity

-Peer-set rank: #89
+Peer-set rank: #8

-within Fiserv, Inc.'s functional peer set
+within Nexi S.p.A.'s functional peer set

-These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.
+This pair is matched through long-term financial trajectory similarity within the selected peer universe.

-The strongest overlap appears in capital structure and revenue stability.
+The match is driven mainly by capital structure and revenue stability.

 Similarity drivers